mowang111/personal_knowledge_repository/1.学习笔记/b01.英语/口语/话题练习/have you ever been scammed？ share you story.md

 When I see this topic, my first thought is that no one can cheat on me for my money, after all I'm a graduated student!
-After a few minutes, an old things ran into my brain, back when I was a child, there were many of shows on the Televation, which told you
+After a few minutes, an old things ran into my brain, back when I was a child, there were many of shows on the Televation, which gave you some simple questions, and then told